yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 is a form of convertible notes, introduced by [YC](http://www.ycombinator.com), which doesn't have a maturity date at all.
 This technically means that you don't have to pay them anything back.
-Well, there is only one situation when you have to pay&mdash;in case your startup dies.
+Well, there is only one situation when you have to pay---in case your startup dies.
 In that case, you will have to pay investors as much as you can, using the cash you still have in your bank account.
 Most likely there will be nothing, so don't worry.